SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 * Question #1 - With sound or without sound: Video Ticks and Crosses - Did you like them?
 * Question #2 - Subtle sound or loud sound: Video Ticks and Crosses - Did you like them?
 * Question #3 - Comparison: Video Ticks and Crosses V3 - What are your thoughts on the sound?

-**Conclusion**

-In summary, the data is divisive.
+The data is divisive.
 For the sound on the ticks and crosses, half of the answers prefer subtle sounds and the other half prefer without sound.

-Here's some feedback from the research that might enlighten you:

-### Question #1 - With sound or without sound: Video Ticks and Crosses - Did you like them?
+### Results - Question #1 - With sound or without sound: Video Ticks and Crosses - Did you like them?

 ![](video-1-distracting-red-cross-with-loud-sound.png)